-Notice that in this formulation, the conclusion of the rule is stated in a form that matches directly with the template used in the LE representation of 6(a).
+Notice that in this formulation, the conclusion of the rule directly matches the template used in the LE representation of 6(a).
 So there is no need for the linking rule used for Clause 1.

 Here the qualification "as periodically amended" can be omitted as superfluous, because if an amendment is effective, there is no need to say so.
 However, it does highlight that the Appendix is likely to be updated from time to time for commercial reasons.